fs_aws_s3

 Dovecot Pro does NOT support AWS DynamoDB (as it uses a different protocol than CQL).

-Managed services exist that provide the necessary CQL infrastructure on AWS, such as AWS Keyspaces, DataStax Astra DB, or ScyllaDB Cloud.
+Managed services exist that provide the necessary CQL infrastructure on AWS, such as DataStax Astra DB or ScyllaDB Cloud.
 OX does not support configuration or operation of these managed services, and cannot provide recommendations or operational advice.

 Using the aws-s3

-Currently it's the same as using the generic S3 Compatible Storage Config scheme with the following additional URL parameters automatically added:
+Currently it's the same as using the generic S3 Compatible Storage Config scheme with the following additional settings automatically added:

 Parameter | Description |